cropped-cropped-apostilleusa_logo_white.png

 Keeping your power of attorney document up-to-date is crucial to ensure its validity and effectiveness.
 Here are steps to help you maintain an updated power of attorney document:

-In 2019, John’s power of attorney document became outdated when his appointed agent passed away.
-Unfortunately, he had not kept the document updated.
-As a result, John faced complications when trying to make important decisions regarding his financial affairs.
+2019 John’s power of attorney document became outdated when his appointed agent died.
+Unfortunately, he had not updated the document.
+As a result, John faced complications when making important decisions regarding his financial affairs.
 This experience emphasized the importance of regularly reviewing and updating power of attorney documents to avoid such difficulties.

 Frequently Asked Questions